-11 Favorite Glenn Rhee Moments
+11 Favorite Glenn Rhee Moments from The Walking Dead

 The former pizza boy turned wise leader has been there and done that throughout the apocalypse.
 These are eleven moments of why I personally love Glenn and believe what makes him a fan-favorite.
 What moments do you think are missing from my list?
 Feel free to share in the comments below.
 Hope you enjoy!

 WildfireHalf of Team Atlanta's original camp is wiped out after a hoard of walkers intrudes in the middle of the night.
 This was one of the earlier days when disposing of bodies, at least so many of them, was new.
 Dealing with the aftermath, Glenn urges everyone to see the difference between their family and the brain-dead vultures.
 This subtle choice carries on throughout the series in terms of choosing to bury their own friends or allies but letting their enemies turn.

 Love In The Apocalypse"All I know is this chick rode out of nowhere like Zorro on a horse and took Lori."